-- l.
-The Human Resources Department shall maintain a complete list of all Framingham professional personnel formerly under contract who are, by virtue of declining student population and/or school closings, laid off.
-This listing will include the former employee's: - a.
-Beginning and ending dates of continuous contracted services to the Framingham School Department - b.
-Areas of certification - c.
-Complete description of professional experience - d.
-Name, address, and telephone number (it is the applicant's responsibility to furnish current information and an updated resume to the Human Resources Department). - 2.
-A teacher's name shall be maintained on the recall list until the September first two years after the date on which the layoff occurs. - 3.
-Personnel on this list are encouraged to notify the Human Resources Office if they no longer wish to be considered for recall. - 4.
+1. The Office of Human Resources shall maintain a complete list of all Framingham professional personnel formerly under contract who are, by virtue of declining student population and/or school closings, laid off.
+This listing will include the former employee's:

+a.
+Beginning and ending dates of continuous contracted services to the Framingham Public Schools;

+b.
+Areas of certification;

+c.
+Complete description of professional experience; and

+d.
+Name, address, and telephone number (it is the applicant's responsibility to furnish current information and an updated resume to the Office of Human Resources).

+- 2. A teacher's name shall be maintained on the recall list until the September 1 two (2) years after the date on which the layoff occurs. - 3.
+Personnel on this list are encouraged to notify the Office of Human Resource if they no longer wish to be considered for recall. - 4.
 Names still listed at the end of recall period will be dropped. - 5.
 Individuals who refuse a job offer will be dropped from the list except for verified medical reasons.
 Medical reasons do not extend the recall period. - 6.
-Seniority shall be defined as the length of continuous service in the Framingham School System Unit A. An employee in such position who assumes an acting or temporary position outside Unit A for up to three years will maintain but not accrue "length of continuous permanent service" for the purpose of these paragraphs.
+Seniority shall be defined as the length of continuous service in the Framingham Public School District Unit A. An employee in such position who assumes an acting or temporary position outside Unit A for up to three (3) years will maintain but not accrue "length of continuous permanent service" for the purpose of these paragraphs.
 For status of, and effect on seniority while on leave of absence, refer to Article 31 and 33.